What is the capital gains tax in the US? Basically, it’s the income tax you pay on the profits from capital assets.

 What About the Tax Exemption for Your Home Being Your Primary Residence?

-Home sale profits are different from other capital assets because they still have exemptions that can be applied, so your tax bill is lower.
+Home sale profits are different from other capital assets because you can claim a capital gains exemption, so your tax bill is lower.
 In some cases, you can even see your capital gains taxes excluded entirely.

 Understand that the IRS offers a $250,000 tax-free exemption on the sales of primary residences.
 So that means if you earn $250,000 or less from the sale of your primary home, you will never pay any capital gains tax.